Flag and seal of Virginia: Obverse

 The obverse of the seal is the official seal of Virginia and is used on all the official papers and documents of the Commonwealth's government, as well as on its flag.
 On this side, a female figure personifying the Roman virtue of virtus was selected to represent the genius of the new Commonwealth.
 Virginia's Virtus is a figure of peace, standing in a pose which indicates a battle already won.
 She rests on her long spear, its point turned downward to the ground.
 Her other weapon, a parazonium, is sheathed; it is the sword of authority rather than that of combat.
-Virtus is typically shown with a bare left breast; this is commonly recognized as the only use of nudity among the seals of the U.S. states.
+Virtus is typically shown with a bare left breast; this is the only use of nudity among the seals of the U.S. states.

-Tyranny lies prostrate beneath the foot of Virtus, symbolizing Great Britain's defeat by Virginia.
+Tyranny lies supine beneath the foot of Virtus, symbolizing Great Britain's defeat by Virginia.
 The royal crown which has fallen to the ground beside him symbolizes the new republic's release from the monarchical control of Great Britain; Maryland, Virginia and New York are the only U.S. states with a flag or seal displaying a crown.
 The broken chain in Tyranny's left hand represents Virginia's freedom from Britain's restriction of colonial trade and westward expansion.
 The useless whip in his right hand signifies Virginia's relief from the torturing whip of acts of punishment such as the Intolerable Acts.
 His robe is purple, a reference to Julius Caesar and the Etruscan king of Rome, Tarquinius Priscus.

 The motto selected for the obverse of the Virginia seal is Sic semper tyrannis, or in English, Thus always to tyrants.
-This is a derived quote from the famous events in Roman history, attributed to Brutus upon his participation in the slaying of Caesar.
+This is a derived quote from the famous event in Roman history, attributed to Brutus upon his participation in the slaying of Caesar.
 (Caesar had been named perpetual dictator of Rome in the same year, and some senators believed he had ambitions to abolish the Roman Republic and establish himself as a monarch.)

 A joke referencing the image on the seal that dates as far back as the Civil War, is that "Sic semper tyrannis" actually means "Get your foot off my neck."

 In 2010, Ken Cuccinelli, attorney general of Virginia, gave his staff lapel pins with Virtus's bosom covered by an armored breastplate.
 His spokesman, Brian Gottstein, said the pin was paid for by Cuccinelli's political action committee, not with taxpayer funds.